spalaka/AirlineDemo/README.md

 Ex: On click "Checked In Passengers" button, a message will be published to "EK/Mediate/Passenger" topic and microservice will listen to topic and processe the data to "myair/Passengers/Checked_In/..".

-Solace Configuration:
+**Solace Configuration:**

-Instances: AWS Suingapore, Google Iowa & Azure Paris
+Instances: AWS Singapore, Google Iowa & Azure Paris

 Queues:
 CabinCrewQ: All the topics which are used for the Airline functionality is mapped to this queue and